Georgia vs. South Carolina NCAA Football Odds, Plays and Insights | September 18, 2021

 Georgia vs. South Carolina College Football Odds, Plays and Insights

-The South Carolina Gamecocks (2-0, SEC) are 30.5-point underdogs in a road SEC matchup against the Georgia Bulldogs (2-0, SEC) on Saturday, September 18, 2021 at Sanford Stadium.
-The total is 48.5 points for this matchup.
+Oddsmakers massively favor the No. 2 Georgia Bulldogs (2-0, 0-0 SEC) when they host the South Carolina Gamecocks (2-0, 0-0 SEC) on Saturday, September 18, 2021 in a matchup between SEC foes at Sanford Stadium.
+Georgia is favored by 31.5 points.
+The total has been set at 47 points for this matchup.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.